Predictive Inorganic Synthesis based on Machine Learning using Small Data sets: a case study of size-controlled Cu Nanoparticles: Methodology

 \section{Methodology}

 Within this work, we follow a four step workflow (Figure~\ref{Fig:General workflow}), of which the latter three can form a closed-loop experimentation methodology.
 The initial set of parameters for the data set is selected using Latin Hypercube Sampling (LHS) to achieve optimal parameter space coverage.\cite{borisut:Processes2023} The sampled syntheses are performed in the lab via MW-assisted polyol synthesis.
 The resulting dispersions are analyzed via dynamic light scattering (DLS) to determine the particle size of the Cu NPs, while the surface plasmon resonance (SPR) peak is determined using UV-Vis measurements.
-The effective synthesis parameters\footnote{These are the true experimental values corresponding to the LHS.} and corresponding particle sizes are combined into the data set for the ML modeling.
+The effective synthesis parameters\cite{fn-exp} and corresponding particle sizes are combined into the data set for the ML modeling.
 In a closed-loop approach, the results of the ML models can be used to assist in further experimental syntheses, or further validation of the ML model.